DigiBP/digibp-monterosa/Submission Documents/README.md

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/Process_Camunda.png)

-The process starts with the prospective candidate, that visits the created wordpress-website and clicks on the study recommondation link.
-This link forwardes the user to the first google-form where
+The process starts with the prospective candidate, that visits the created WordPress website and clicks on the study recommendation link.
+This link forwards the user to the first google-form where

 #### Task Types ####
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/Task_types.png)